agile-ts/documentation/docs/main/Introduction.md

 Why should I contribute if my changes, which fixed a problem I had, will never be in the release version.
 Now that I had my own State Management Framework, I had more control and adapted it to my needs.
 Over the time AgileTs evolved away from PulseJs with other visions and goals.
-During this time I rewrote and optimized all internal classes, created tests and created a documentation.
+During this time I rewrote and optimized all internal classes, created tests and wrote a documentation.
 Today AgileTs has only a similar syntax to PulseJs.
 Internal, it works entirely different.

 **Conclusion:** The idea of AgileTs is based on PulseJs, and I would have loved to continue working on PulseJs.